braindynamicslab/dl-task-contrast-prediction/README.md

 5. Run data preprocessing with the scripts under `preprocess` folder.

 6. Run training and prediction with the scripts under the `train` and `predict` folders.
-Note: each script is designed to work with one type of model rather than that being an input argument.
+Note: Each script is designed to work with one type of model rather than being an input argument.

 Example Usage:
 ```